-Our vision of improving health care for vulnerable older adults and young children impacted by poverty depends on the work of advocates in the community.
+Our vision of improving health care for older adults and young children impacted by poverty depends on the work of advocates in the community.
 When leaders at local non-profits share a sense of purpose, they can work together to solve the region’s toughest health issues.

 To build a network of skilled leaders who will take on these challenges collaboratively, the Foundation created the Health Leadership Fellows program.